A study on Type-2 isomorphic circulant graphs. Part 2: Type-2 isomorphic circulant graphs of orders 16, 24, 27: Main results

 \section{Main results}

 Given a circulant graph $C_n(R)$ having isomorphic circulant graphs of Type-2 w.r.t. $m$, remark \ref{r12} helps us to obtain more isomorphic graphs which covers Type-2 w.r.t. $m$ as well as some Adam's isomorphic graphs of $C_n(R)$.
-In this section, we obtain all pairs of Type-2 isomorphic circulant graphs of orders 16 and 24 and show that the number of pairs of Type-2 isomorphic circulant graphs of orders 16 and 24 are 8 and 32, respectively.
+In this section, we obtain all pairs of Type-2 isomorphic circulant graphs of orders 16 and 24 and all triples of Type-2 isomorphic circulant graphs of order 27.
+We show that the total number of pairs of Type-2 isomorphic circulant graphs of orders 16 and 24 are 8 and 32, respectively and the total number of triples of Type-2 isomorphic circulant graphs of order 27 are 12.